hymaa010/MATLAB_Simulink_to_Blender_Simulation/README.md

 - `/MATLAB/`: Contains the Simulink model and any related MATLAB files.
 - `/Blender/`: Contains the Blender scene file and Python scripts for animation.
 - `/Data/`: Example Excel data from the Simulink simulation.
-- `/Docs/`: Documentation and project report.

 ## Acknowledgments

 Special thanks to **Dr. Ahmed Zaki** for his guidance in the "System Dynamics and Control Components" course, and for featuring this work in the course material.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.